d-sandborn/DayOfWaterData2023/README.md

 ```
 ![Water Temperatures, McQuade Offshore Mooring,](./Images/WaterTemp.png "Water Temperatures, McQuade Offshore Mooring")

 The timeseries with errors removed displays the expected seasonal trend: surface temperatures increase through the summer before decreasing in fall.
 Spring destratification is also evident near June: at this point the entire water column is the same temperature (and therefore density), such that even a light breeze can circulate water throughout the lake.
-Later on, surface waters are significantly warmer (and therefore less dense) which limits exchange of water, matter, and energy betwen the surface and deep water.
+Later on, surface waters are significantly warmer (and therefore less dense) which limits exchange of water, matter, and energy betwen the surface and depths.

 Gaps are also evident in the timeseries, sometimes lasting days.
 Transmission (via a cellular network in this case) can be interrupted or disabled by any number of hardware or software issues.
-One last constraint of moored observations has already been hinted at: moorings in the Great Lakes and high latitudes are typically retrieved before winter arrives, with its high seas and crushing ice floes.
-Gaps in observations can be significant obstacles to understanding lake and ocean biogeochemistry, such that winter limnology is an active field of research.[^8]
+One last constraint of moored observations has already been hinted at: moorings in the Great Lakes and high latitude oceans are typically retrieved before winter arrives, with its high seas and crushing ice floes.
+Gaps in observations can be significant obstacles to understanding lake and ocean biogeochemistry; winter limnology is an active field of research.[^8]

 Now we can talk about surfing.
 Strong winds from the northeast are common on Lake Superior in the Fall thru Spring.
 Over exceedingly long stretches of open water (e.g. over the ocean, or the line from the North Shore to the Slate Islands) the *fetch* of this wind can create surfable waves.
 Surfers know to check a series of moorings stretching from Isle Royale down to Duluth to predict wave intensity days to hours in advance.
 Can we visualize the connection between wave height and its hypothesized driver variables?